eye of the Lord is on those who fear Him,

 Psalm 33:18 says the eye of the Lord is upon those who fear, or revere, Him.
 It seems to be human nature that we draw closest to God when have a big problem.

-You may not see or feel a response when crying out to God, but you can know He still loves you, and that there is a beautiful purpose behind the pain.
+We may not see or feel an immediate response when crying out to God, but we can know He still loves us, and that there is a beautiful purpose behind the pain.
+How do we know?

 The cross reminds us of His lovingkindness and mercy.
 He sent His only Son to die for our sins.
 Think about how painful it was for God, the Father to watch His beloved Son, holy and blameless, be tortured and crucified at the hands of sinners.

-His love for us far exceeds our human understanding, but the cross is the best reminder while we’re waiting for relief from our own pain.
+God's love for us far exceeds our human understanding, but the cross is proof, and the best reminder while we’re waiting for relief from our pain.

 Though the crucifixion of Jesus was brutal and ugly, there was great beauty behind it.
 John 3:16 says, “For God so loved the world, that He gave His only begotten Son, that whoever believes in Him shall not perish, but have eternal life.”

 One Hebrew meaning of mercy, or lovingkindness, in Psalm 33:18 is “beauty.”

 He is doing something beautiful for us that we cannot see on the surface.
 This is our hope.
 We must believe it and even praise Him while going through the storm, as we remember the cross and His great love for us—knowing that there is a purpose behind the pain.